jumpingjoy/watchnationpro/index.md

 ### 1. Difficulty with irregular cycles?: Get reminded of menstrual dates with a smartwatch
 {% include image.html img="menstruation.webp" alt="menstruation" caption="Tracking Menstrual Cycle" align="right" %}
-You can be missing your reminder on your menstrual cycle's dates.
-Most women suffer from stress during their menstrual time, resulting in decreased work productivity during office hours.
-Maintaining hygiene during menstruation is a critical factor.
-If hygiene is not properly maintained may lead to medical complications such as uterine fibroids, endometriosis, PMDD, menorrhagia, etc. If a gadget like a girls smartwatch can remind you, you can pre-plan your leaves and rest at home to maintain your hygiene.
+You can be missing your reminder on your menstrual cycle’s dates.
+Stress management is difficult  during the menstrual time, resulting in decreased work productivity during office hours.
+If menstrual hygiene is not properly maintained may lead to medical complications such as uterine fibroids, endometriosis, PMDD, menorrhagia, etc. If a gadget like a girls smartwatch can assist you, you can pre-plan your leaves and rest at home to maintain your hygiene.

 ### 2. Miss your health?: Track health and Get reminded to exercise
 {% include image.html img="women-missing-exercise.webp" alt="Women-missing-exercise" caption="Missing Exercise?" align="left" %}